Town Meeting Opts to Go Big

 October 23, 2024

 • In their October session, the body approved the more ambitious of the two proposed zoning amendments despite calls for caution.
-They also approved the expansion of the high school tennis courts.
+But the saga is not quite over, as residents are petitioning to bring the vote to the town.

 Months of meetings, hearings and planning around multifamily zoning culminated in Monday night’s vote, where the town opted to support the Neighborhood Housing Plan.